viclw17/viclw17.github.io/_posts/2019-06-20-unreal-frame-breakdown-part-1.md

 # ShadowDepths
 This pass is **only for movable objects** as their shadowing situation should be calculated in realtime.
-For all the static objects shadows are supposed to be baked in advance to save performance.
-In this case all the following calculations are done for the rock mesh which is lablled as movable object.
+All the static object shadows are supposed to be baked in advance to save performance.
+In this case all the following calculations are done for the rock mesh because it's labelled as movable object.
 ```c
       |   - ShadowDepths                                                             | 60     | 997.376
       |    \- Atlas0 2048x2048                                                       | 60     | 112.64